the Twentieth Century

 It was also significant that the Pluto in Leo generation, born 1939-56, was at this time growing into adulthood, ready to receive the dispensation offered: that generation, at the peak of its power between 1990 and 2020, has an historical 'duty' to swing the underlying tide of world consciousness, in the areas of creative expression, technology, deeper conviction and lifestyle.
 Those born in the 1960s, with Uranus and Pluto in Virgo, a more practical sign, are builders, cleaners of the world, technologists and potential founders of a new order: the Pluto in Leo generation must clear the way for them.
 The 'generation gap' the latter grew into was an ideational/visionary watershed in history.

-The configuration of 1965-6 is best symbolised by three symptomatic symbols, even though much more was going on:
+The configuration of 1965-6 is best symbolised by three symptomatic developments, even though much more was going on:

 Other factors of note include the 'space race', the dawn of genetic engineering, large-scale planning, the rise of the modern dissenting guerrilla and terrorist, and the seeding of the new religious fundamentalism now prominent worldwide.